tienduy-nguyen/blog2/_drafts/2020-07-21-ruby-codling-challenges-with-the-hacking-project-04.md

 ## Reference

-You can find the code in my github repository <i class="fab fa-github"></i> [Codeward Ruby](https://github.com/tienduy-nguyen/coding-challenge/tree/master/codewars-ruby)
+You can find the code in my github repository <i class="fab fa-github"></i> [Codewars Ruby](https://github.com/tienduy-nguyen/coding-challenge/tree/master/codewars-ruby)

 You can also check out my another repository that contains all the programs day by day I worked with The Hacking project <i class="fab fa-github"></i> [thehackingproject](https://github.com/tienduy-nguyen/thehackingproject)